Learn more about Missing Bean’s story, our core values and the people who make up our team.

 'We’re constantly learning, adapting and evolving and that makes working for MB so interesting and exciting.
 I feel proud to have been a part of things the last few years and can’t wait to see where we go!'

 He's a keen sportsman and in his free time you can find him playing football, cricket or golf.
-After all that excitement, he loves a good nap.
-Don't we all.

 Ben found his way to us after he enrolled on a furniture making course here in Oxford.
-One cold winter morning, on the hunt for a cup of 'the good stuff' before a lecture.
-With virtually no knowledge of his new surroundings, he and a new buddy went on an adventure.
+One cold winter morning, on the hunt for a cup of 'the good stuff' before a lecture, with virtually no knowledge of his new surroundings, he and a new buddy went on an adventure.
 Soon happening upon 'the Missing Bean'.
 Little did he know, it would become an important part of his life, not only as a coffee drinker, but also a place of work, family and fun.

 After a stint in Plymouth doing a furniture making degree, working summers for us, he joined Missing Bean full time as Manager of our Turl street cafe.